mgussekloo/laravel-facet-filter/README.md

 ### Build the index

-Build an index for the facets, using the "facetrows" table.
-The indexer provided takes a Laravel collection of models and iterates over each facet, and each model.
-You can do this once, or come up with a solution that does this periodically.
+Populate the facetrows table.
+This package includes a simple indexer that iterates over a number of models, populating the facetrows table based on the facet definitions.

 ``` php
 namespace App\Console\Commands;